Where are you from?

 I honestly don't know haha I just have fun with it, if it sounds good I'm cool with it.

 Rockstar: spreadin’ happy vibes in a world filled with darkness.
 You are a Rockstar as long as you believe you are!
 Your thoughts are more powerful than you think.

 I grew up on Lil Wayne.
 Listened to every mixtape he dropped & analyzed every bar.
 His wordplay was insane.
 He'll always be the GOAT.

 Where do you see your career in 5 years?

-Tell us something about yourself that the people need to know.
+Tell the people something they need to know:

 At one time I was number one in the world at Halo 2! haha Also had an MMO addiction at one point.
 Organic Cheetos are the best don't @ me